GW Department of Physics Guide to the PhD

 Satisfactory state of your thesis is certified by the members of the Research Committee in the Dissertation Research Committee Approval Form.
 All members of the Research Committee unanimously agree that the Ph.D. dissertation draft presented to them is acceptable in its current form and suitable for distribution to the examiners (see following paragraph) in preparation for the dissertation defense.
 If only one member of the Research Committee disagrees, the form cannot be filed, the defense cannot go forward at this point in time and you need to continue working on improvements until all members are in agreement.

 The form also specifies departmental and outside examiners for the dissertation defense.
-The Physics Department limits the number of examiners to two: one from within the department (preferably from a different area of expertise) and one from outside the department.
+The Physics Department limits the number of examiners to two: one from within the department (tenure-line faculty from a different area of expertise) and one from outside the department.
 None of the examiners can have had a direct role in the dissertation research process.
 (They may be affiliated with the same research group as the candidate, as long as they were not involved in any of the project’s work and have no vested interest in its outcome.)
 The two examiners plus the members of the Research Committee form your Defense Examination Committee.
 The DGS chairs the committee.

 You send the completed form to the DGS, whose signature certifies approval of the Research Committee and proper appointment of the Examination Committee.
 The Ph.D. defense must not be scheduled without this certification.
 It is customary to informally discuss tentative defense dates with prospective committee members prior to DGS approval.